XP-NETWORK/new-wiki/docs/Multibridge/overview-and-structure.md

 The changes will happen in the code of the validators, where the IDs will be mapped to the target blockchain names.

-Transferable tokens on Quigon comply with the following standards:
+Transferable tokens on XP.NETWORK comply with the following standards:

-* ERC-20
+- ERC-20
-* ERC-721
+- ERC-721
-* ERC-1155
+- ERC-1155
-* ESDT
+- ESDT
-* BEP-20
+- BEP-20
-* BEP-721
+- BEP-721
-* BEP-1155
+- BEP-1155

 This provides us with the flexibility to move tokens between chains without losing data.
 In the event that a chain has its own standards, we can build a compatibility layer and still make the tokens easily movable.